Middle School Program

 6th Grade Highlight

 Following suit of the Knighting Ceremony, the Medieval Tournament is a tradition within the Waldorf curriculum.
 It is designed to enhance and bring to life the 6th graders’ study of the Middle Ages.
-It gives students an experience of the physical activities people enjoyed and endured during those times and the opportunity to experience the skills and weapons used in the era, like hurling, javelin, archery and jousting.
+It gives students an experience of the physical activities people enjoyed and endured during those times and the opportunity to experience the skills and weapons used in the era, like hurling, javelin and archery.
 It also allows them to connect with new peers through cooperative and competitive play with other schools, and partake in a day of virtuous reverence of the period.

 7th Grade